lkampoli/ML4STS/README.md

 - [x] Coupling of machine learning with ODE solver
 - [x] Coupling of machine learning with PDE solver
 - [x] Solution of Euler and Navier-Stokes equations with NN
+- [x] Matlab to Julia conversion for ODE problems
+- [ ] Matlab to Python conversion for ODE problems
 - [ ] RNN/LSTM for ODE integration
 - [ ] CNN for solution inference
 - [ ] GAN for data generation and super-resolution